SentinalMax/Alexs-Archive/README.md

 # Alexs-Archive
- This is an archive up debate notes pertaining to theology, science, and philosophy.
+ This is an archive of debate notes pertaining to theology, science, and philosophy.